signalfx/signalfx-java/README.md

 ## Example Project

-You can find a full-stack example project called "signalfx-yammer-example" in the repo.
+You can find a full-stack example project called "signalfx-java-examples" in the repo.

 Run it as follows:

-1. Download the code and create an "auth" file in the "signalfx-yammer-example" directory.
+1. Download the code and create an "auth" file in the "signalfx-java-examples" directory.
 The auth file should contain the following:

     ```